Mikayla Cluff

-Mikayla Shae Cluff (née Colohan; born February 25, 1999) is an American professional soccer player who plays as a midfielder for Orlando Pride of the National Women's Soccer League (NWSL).
+Mikayla Shae Cluff (née Colohan; born February 25, 1999) is an American professional soccer player who plays as a midfielder for Seattle Reign FC of the National Women's Soccer League (NWSL).
+She has previously played for the Orlando Pride and Utah Royals.

 Cluff played college soccer for the BYU Cougars and became one of the most decorated players in program history as a three-time United Soccer Coaches All-America first team selection, three-time WCC Player of the Year, four-time All-WCC first team honoree and 2021 Hermann Trophy finalist.
+She was then selected by the Pride as the 14th overall pick of the 2021 NWSL Draft.

 Early life

 Born in Kaysville, Utah, Cluff played four years of soccer at Davis High School, setting a new Utah high school assists record twice as the school won three straight state championships and Cluff was named to the All-State first team each year from 2014 to 2016.
 She played club soccer for La Roca Futbol Club for seven years and captained the Olympic Development Program Region IV team in 2015.
 She also grew up playing basketball and admitted that although she was better at it, felt soccer provided more of a challenge.